taehwakkwon/papago-translator/README.md

-This programs should be run in linux os.
-(If you set path option(input chromedriver path) you can use it window too)
+I made this program on linux os.
+If you set path options to your chromedriver path, you can make this code run.